Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Entropy and Purity

-Inspired by how the von Neumann entropy determines the entropy of quantum states, we will now calculate the von Neumann entropy of words as they appear in pieces of text, and we consider specifically the text in the introduction.
+Inspired by how the von Neumann entropy determines the entropy of quantum states, we will now calculate the von Neumann entropy of words as they appear in texts, and we consider specifically the `Example Text' in Section \ref{introduction}.